BlueCarma/HW-Rendering/README.md

 3. Configure IP addresses and port numbers.

+4. Include files generated from the calibration program.

-4. The program can be run with our without human detection applied on one or more cameras.
+5. The program can be run with our without human detection applied on one or more cameras.

-5. The program can be run with Mat or UMat in the mergeThread.
+6. The program can be run with Mat or UMat in the mergeThread.

-6. Build and deploy.
+7. Build and deploy.